jwwang2003/JavaMessaging/README.md

 # JavaMessaging

 Java messaging app (text only), client and server.
 A little project that I've been working on during COVID-19 quarantine.
 Time was spent into making the messaging app secure using RSA and AES256 encryption and also designing a nice looking, easy-to-use user interface.
 This project is technically finished but its really limited, might make improvements and add more features when I have time (during summer).
+Credits to [Brian](https://github.com/qgmzztmn) for helping me test every version of my program for bugs and feedback :)

 ## Features